nordic-institute/X-Road-development/TEST_WORKFLOW.md

 1.8 In this document the NIIS Members and their contractors, and X-Road community are referred as **Contributors**.

+1.9 For clarity `nordic-institute/X-Road-tests` is divided into 3 folders -
+COMMON, EE-NATIONAL and FI-NATIONAL.
+National folders are dedicated for national implementation only tests.

 ## 2 Related documents

 2.1 Workflow policy is related to other X-Road tests development policy and regulations: